eminizer/pixel_templates/README.md

 Command Line Options
 ====================

-1) MagField: Magnetic field value in Tesla
+1) MagField: Magnetic field value in Tesla (not deciTesla, so "3.8" NOT "38")

 2) Year: Current year for versioning

-3) Version: Version number (don't set this arbitrarily, ask if you don't know which to use)
+3) Version: Version number

 4) Append: Anything to add to the end of the SQLite filenames, like "bugfix"